Ppreawsr/Human-to-Robot-Motion/README.md

 ## Conclusion

+This project "Transformation of Human Movement to Robot Motion" was an approach to converting human arm movements into robotic arm motions.
+Using MediaPipe for motion capture and processing joint data with robotic transformation
+(Inverse Kinematics, Forward Kinematics, Dynamics, etc.)

+However, there are still many flaws that affected its performance and completeness.

+**Key Outcomes**
+1. Successfully implement : Real-time communication with Simulink via UDP allowed for efficient data processing, preventing future development issue.

+2. Successfully implement : integrating human motion data into robotic arm motion through calculations of joint angles (q1, q2, q3) and implemented noise reduction techniques plus trajectory to ensure smooth transitions.

+**Limitation to be improved**
+1. Singularities in the Robotic Arm Model
+   - Issue: Singularities in the model
+   - Reason: Limitations in model's setup.
+   - Solution: Redesigning the model's joint orientations or different method for avoiding singularities.

+2. Unsmooth Torque Graphs
+   - Issue: Torque graphs lacked smoothness during rapid movements, although they remained realistic and consistent with human motion.
+   - Reason: Imperfect modeling of dynamics or inadequate filtering techniques.
+   - Solution: Applying advanced filtering methods, such as Kalman filters, and optimizing the dynamic equations for smoothness.

+3. Model and DOF Limitations
+   - Issue: The robotic arm was limited to 3-DOF with basic joint definitions, unable to copy complex human movements.
+   - Solution: Expanding the DOF and improve input from 2D to 3D

+4. Data Noise in Motion Capture
+   - Issue: While using a moving average helped reduce noise, some inaccuracies in joint positioning persisted.
+   - Solution: Employing more robust preprocessing techniques, such as machine learning models for noise filtering, could increase data reliability.

+This project still has potential for improvement to reliable system for real-world applications.
+Further refinements would enhance its applicability and effectiveness in fields such as healthcare, manufacturing, and robotics research.

 ---
 ## References
 [1] Aksoy, Egemen 1, Çakır, Arif Dorukan 2, Erol, Berat Alper 3, Gumus, Abdurrahman 4.
 Real Time Computer Vision Based Robotic Arm Controller with ROS and Gazebo Simulation Environment. https://doi.org/10.XXXX/elec.2023